 The Community Thanksgiving Dinner is once again being sponsored by the Melster family and the First Baptist Church.
 The dinner was started by the Melster family, and was originally held at the family’s Maple Leaf Restaurant.
-The idea was sparked when the restaurateurs began to notice a growing number of people eating alone during the holidays, and expanded when the Melsters first paired with the First Baptist Church.
+The idea was sparked when the restaurateurs began to notice a growing number of people eating alone during the holidays, and expanded when the Melsters paired with the First Baptist Church several years ago.

 The event has grown through the years, as donations and volunteers have multiplied over time, with last year’s dinner serving over 300 members of the community.
 Donations go directly toward purchasing food for the dinner, with any extra funds being passed on to other community needs yearly.
 Volunteers are needed to help in preparing, serving and delivering the food, as well as greeting community members and cleaning up afterward.

 The Community Thanksgiving Dinner will be held from noon to 1 p.m. on Thanksgiving day at the church, while deliveries will be made from 11 a.m. to 1 p.m.

 Volunteers and contributions are needed to make the dinner a success.
 Both can be done on the church’s website at www.fbchiawatha.org or by calling the church at (785) 742-3423.
 Make your reservations for the meal here as well.